nik-ti/tg-gift-bot/README.md

 docker compose up -d
 ```

-The bot will start using the saved session and configuration from `config.ini`.
+The bot will start using the saved session and configuration.

 ### 4. Stop the bot (when needed)